IfatNeumann/tic-tac-toe-phases/README.md

 [Phase 4](https://tic-tac-toe-phase-4.netlify.app/): In phase 4, X's and O's scores are saved and can be initialized with the restart button.

 Also, I fixed the bug where the alert appeared before the last move

+[Phase 5](https://tic-tac-toe-phase-5.netlify.app/): In phase 5, I added the option for O to be an auto player.

+Also, I fixed the bug where a player winning when the board is full lead to 2 alerts - win and draw.